Ann E. Berthoff: Works

 Berthoff also promoted the study of Paulo Freire's work in composition studies.
 In addition to publishing a review of Freire's The Politics of Education: Culture, Power, and Liberation she also wrote a foreword to his Literacy: Reading the Word and the World.
 When Freire visited Boston in 1985, Berthoff introduced him to the audience.
 Freire wrote a blurb for the 1988 edition of Berthoff's Forming, Thinking, Writing.
 When Freire was unable to attend the Conference on College Composition and Communication due to illness, Berthoff was asked to lecture in his place.

-The Ann Berthoff Papers include her correspondence with many other rhetoric and composition scholars such as Cheryl Glenn, Cy Knoblauch and Lil Brannon, John Ramage, Susan Wells, Phyllis Lassner, Howard Tinberg, Kate Ronald, Patricia Bizzell, Linda Brodkey, and Jason Palmieri.
+The Ann Berthoff Papers include her correspondence with many other rhetoric and composition scholars such as Cheryl Glenn, Cy Knoblauch and Lil Brannon, John Ramage, Susan Wells, Phyllis Lassner, Howard Tinberg, Kate Ronald, Patricia Bizzell, Margaret Fay Shaw, Linda Brodkey, and Jason Palmieri.
 She also corresponded with Louise Rosenblatt and Ursula LeGuin.